 Sustainable projects typically employ an architectural strategy known as a building design charrette.
 This is an intensive workshop in which people from all stages of the design and building process of a future project meet to set goals and guidelines.
 Merry Lea held two design charrettes in order to plan for the collegiate facility; one in August 2001 and a second smaller one in April 2002.

 The kind of interdisciplinary ping-pong that takes place during a charrette produces informed and creative solutions to problems.
 For example, during Merry Lea’s first charrette, participants wrestled with the size and number of windows in the collegiate facility.
 An architect proposed large windows to put building occupants in touch with the outdoor setting; a mechanical engineer challenged the idea by pointing out how this would increase the building’s air conditioning load.
 Meanwhile, the lighting specialist asked, “Are you sure the sunlight coming in those windows at that angle is conducive to the activities you will perform in that room?”
-Ultimately, this kind of dialog results in more efficient buildings.
+Ultimately, this kind of dialogue results in more efficient buildings.

 In the past two decades, educators in a variety of disciplines have revised their pedagogy.
 They are moving away from a dependence on textbooks and classrooms and toward a more inquiry-based approach to learning.
 The science community is no exception.
 Researchers with Project Kaleidoscope, the National Science Foundation, and the National Research Council have all come to the same conclusion: the lecture/lab format traditionally used in science classes tends to produce passive learners with limited problem-solving skills.
 This is not the kind of science training necessary for facing and solving the challenges of the future.

 The learning community concept is a centerpiece of the collegiate facility and its programs.
-A learning community integrates three components: academic subject matter, social interactions and the physical space necessary for an intellectually stimulating environment to emerge.
-Shared learning activities develop a sense of community among the participants as well as professional, ethical and civic responsibility.
-Students explore Merry Lea’s ecosystems together, practice sustainable lifestyles together and learn the value of being part of a community.
+A learning community integrates three components: academic subject matter, social interactions, and the physical space necessary for an intellectually stimulating environment to emerge.
+Shared learning activities develop a sense of community among the participants as well as professional, ethical, and civic responsibility.
+Students explore Merry Lea’s ecosystems together, practice sustainable lifestyles together, and learn the value of being part of a community.
 Living and learning space are integrated.

 We committed to this project because we have hope for the future.
 Despite the depressing statistics on environmental issues that flood the news daily, we believe that human beings can learn to live in harmony with the natural world without destroying it.